-The security of the Soviet Union, the United States, and the Peoples' Republic of China would not be directly threatened by such improvised armies, for the forces maintained in these countries for purposes of internal security, even though they may not be equipped with anything heavier than machine guns (and perhaps light tanks), could be bolstered by militia, and should be capable of repelling an attack by an improvised army equipped with machine guns.
+The security of the Soviet Union, the United States, and the Peoples Republic of China would not be directly threatened by such improvised armies, for the forces maintained in these countries for purposes of internal security, even though they may not be equipped with anything heavier than machine guns (and perhaps light tanks), could be bolstered by militia, and should be capable of repelling an attack by an improvised army equipped with machine guns.

 These three nations would presumably also remain strong enough to extend military protection to their neighbors.
-But it would no longer be possible for America to extend military protection against Russia to nations located in the geographical proximity of Russia, or for Russia to extend such protection to countries located close to America, etc.
+But it would no longer be possible for America to extend military protection against Russia to nations located in the geographical proximity of Russia, or Russia to extend such protection to countries located close to America, etc.

-Ving in the geographical proximity of Russia and China, she can accept general and complete disarmament only if she can extricate herself from her existing commitments.
+Since today America is committed to the defense of countries lying in the geographical proximity of Russia and China, she can accept general and complete disarmament only if she can extricate herself from her existing commitments.
 In order to make it possible for America to do this, it might be necessary to devise political settlements which she could accept without loss of prestige and without doing serious damage to the vital interests of the other countries involved.